harshalpweb/Global-Terrorism-Analysis/README.md

 <h4><b>o	Data transformation:</b></h4> Here data aggregation, generalization, and normalization are performed.
 Dataset has nkill and nwounds which can be shown as a single attribute by the name of the Damage in the analysis.
 This technique reduces the total number of attributes in the dataset and hence reducing the variability in the data.

+## <b>Conclusion</b>
+1. Maximum number of attacks are 16903 across the world in the year 2014.
+2. Taliban group has executed the maximum number of attacks i.e 7360 in the last two decades.
+3. Asia is the most affected region by terrorist attacks with Iraq having maximum number of attacks.
+4. Bombing/ Explosion are the most preferred attack type and the same did the maximum damage too.
+5. 2016 has seen the maximum number of attacks in India but the maximum number of people were killed in 1992.
+6. In India, J&K has been the most affected state and Srinagar having the highest number of attacks i.e 749